FrVaBe/ElasticStack/ElasticStackFirstSteps/ReadMe.md

 **Configuration file: [kibana.yml](conf/kibana.yml)**

-I also used the default setup of Kibana.
+I used the default setup of Kibana.
 I only changed the `server.host` value from _localhost_ to _0.0.0.0_ to allow remote connections.

 ```yml
 # Specifies the address to which the Kibana server will bind.
 IP addresses and host names are both valid values.